📃 July 2015 release notes

 CSS declaration renders an element with the box layout of a<li>

-HTML element.
-Learn more. -
+HTML element. -

-<div>: The
+<div>:

 <div>

-DOM: The DOM (Document Object Model) API represents HTML and XML documents as trees of nodes.
+HTML element is the generic container for content. - DOM: The DOM (Document Object Model) API represents HTML and XML documents as trees of nodes.
 You can use the API to inspect and modify the structure and content of a document.
-Learn more.

 -

-<em>: The
+<em>:

 <em>

-em unit: The
+em unit:

 em